Anna May Wong: Chinese tour and rising popularity

 The toll of international celebrity on Wong's personal life manifested itself in bouts of depression and sudden anger, as well as excessive smoking and drinking.
 Feeling irritable when she disembarked in Hong Kong, Wong was uncharacteristically rude to the awaiting crowd, which then quickly turned hostile.
 One person shouted: "Down with Huang Liu-tsong—the stooge that disgraces China.
 Don't let her go ashore."
 Wong began crying and a stampede ensued.

 After she left for a short trip to the Philippines, the situation cooled and Wong joined her family in Hong Kong.
 With her father and her siblings, Wong visited his family and his first wife at the family's ancestral home near Taishan.
 Conflicting reports claim that she was either warmly welcomed or met with hostility by the villagers.
-She spent over 10 days in the family's village and sometime in neighboring villages before continuing her tour of China.
+She spent over 10 days in the family's village and some time in neighboring villages before continuing her tour of China.

 After returning to Hollywood, Wong reflected on her year in China and her career in Hollywood: "I am convinced that I could never play in the Chinese Theatre.
 I have no feeling for it.
 It's a pretty sad situation to be rejected by Chinese because I'm 'too American' and by American producers, because they prefer other races to act Chinese parts."
 Wong's father returned to Los Angeles in 1938.